kjappelbaum/colorml/README.md

 ## Notebooks

+The `legacy` folder contains notebooks that were used in the development but do not contain relevant results.

 - `survey_eda.ipynb`: exploratory data analysis of the survey results.
 We run the survey using the [colorjeopardy flask app](https://github.com/kjappelbaum/colorjeopardy).
 Technical details about the survey can be found there.
 In the notebook we also perfom comparision to the xkcd results and drop entries with a particularly short or long response time.
+- `color_csd_eda.ipynb`: counts the elemental distribution
 - `test_featurization_code.ipynb`: contains examples of how to use the featurization code (and how it will fail if the structure is disordered/contains clashing atoms)
 - `make_prediction_plot.ipynb`: used to generate the model evaluation plots for the paper.
 - `summarize_metrics.ipynb`: comparing metrics of baseline models with those of the final model.
 - `getting_some_baseline.ipynb`: here, we create with some baseline dummy models
 - `plot_learning_curve.ipynb`: here, we plotted the learning curve
 - `make_predictions_on_experimental_structures.ipynb`: here, we make the analysis on the experimental and hypothetical structures.
+- `number_modifiers_color.ipynb`: count how many modifiers like 'intense' dark 'light' are in the names
+- `feature_importance_analysis.ipynb`: do SHAP feature importance analysis
+- `check_if_mof_74_in_db.ipynb`: Delete structures from the dataset that are close to the test structures, see also `split_data_for_development_excluding_colors.ipynb`
+- `permutation_test.iynb`: Contains the permutation significance analysis of one model
+- `augmentation_effect.ipynb`: Analysis the effect of using all color labels from the survey

 ### Notebooks that are not directly pertinent to the main content of the paper